-- Our lead proprietary asset, SON-1010, is a fully human single-chain version of Interleukin 12 ("IL-12"), covalently linked to the FHAB construct, for which we intend to pursue clinical development in solid tumor indications, including non-small cell lung cancer and head and neck cancer.
-Sonnet has completed a non-human primate ("NHP") GLP toxicity study and has successfully manufactured drug product for clinical use.
-We have submitted an IND to the FDA and intend to submit additional product stability data in the first quarter of 2022.
-Subject to FDA approval, we are preparing to initiate a US clinical trial in oncology patients with solid tumors during the first half of 2022.
-We are also preparing to initiate an Australian clinical trial in healthy volunteers during the first half of 2022 to carefully study the pharmacokinetics (PK) and pharmacodynamics (PD), in preparation for potential combination studies. - Manufacturing of our other pipeline products has been delayed by COVID-19-related supply chain issues, specifically supply of raw materials, including media, resins, and analytical kits, compounded by international shipping delays.
-Although we do not have perfect visibility into a resolution of the supply chain issues, we anticipate delays of approximately one quarter to our other programs. - The Company acquired the global development rights to our most advanced compound, a fully human version of Interleukin 6 ("IL-6"), in April 2020.
-Going forward, we will exclusively refer to this candidate as SON-080, for its target indications of Chemotherapy-Induced Peripheral Neuropathy ("CIPN") and Diabetic Peripheral Neuropathy ("DPN"), the latter of which had previously been known as the SON-081 program.
-Sonnet intends to file for an ex-US Phase 1b/2a pilot-scale efficacy study with SON-080 in CIPN during the first half of 2022.
-This study could yield initial top line clinical safety data during the second half of 2022.
-Pursuant to a license agreement the Company entered with New Life Therapeutics Pte., Ltd ("New Life") of Singapore in May 2021, we and New Life will be jointly responsible for developing SON-080 in DPN with the objective of initiating an ex-US pilot efficacy study in the second half of 2022. - SON-1210 (IL12-FHAB-IL15), our lead bispecific construct, combines FHAB with fully human IL-12 and fully human Interleukin 15 (IL-15).
-This compound is being developed for solid tumor indications, including colorectal cancer, and we expect to initiate the regulatory authorization process in the second half of 2022.
+- Our lead proprietary asset, SON-1010, is a fully human single-chain version of Interleukin 12 ("IL-12"), covalently linked to the F_HAB construct, for which we are pursuing clinical development in solid tumors.
+Sonnet has completed a non-human primate ("NHP") GLP toxicity study and has successfully manufactured both liquid and lyophilized forms of the drug product for clinical use.
+During the first half of 2022, we initiated a Phase 1 clinical trial in the US in cancer patients, as well as an Australian clinical trial in healthy volunteers to study the compound's pharmacokinetics (PK) and pharmacodynamics (PD).
+The interim safety data from both clinical studies were presented during the fourth calendar quarter of 2022.
+These data set the stage for the next phase of clinical development, which includes exploring combination treatment with a checkpoint inhibitor.
+Data from the primary analyses of both trials are expected during the second calendar quarter of 2023. - The Company acquired the global development rights to a fully human version of Interleukin 6 ("IL-6"), in April 2020.
+We refer to this candidate as SON-080, for its target indications of Chemotherapy-Induced Peripheral Neuropathy ("CIPN") and Diabetic Peripheral Neuropathy ("DPN").
+Sonnet's CIPN Phase 1B/IIA clinical trial is underway in Australia.
+This study could yield initial top line clinical safety data during the first half of 2023.
+Pursuant to a license agreement the Company entered with New Life Therapeutics Pte., Ltd ("New Life") of Singapore in May 2021, Sonnet and New Life will be jointly responsible for developing SON-080 in DPN with the objective of initiating an ex-US pilot efficacy study in the second half of 2023. - SON-1210 (IL12-F_HAB-IL15), our lead bispecific compound, combines the F_HAB construct with fully human IL-12 and fully human Interleukin 15 (IL-15).
+This compound is being developed for solid tumor indications, including colorectal cancer.
+The in-life portion of a non-human primate (NHP) study is on track to complete in the fourth calendar quarter of 2022, with initiation of the regulatory authorization process to commence during the first half of 2023.
+Manufacturing and drug supply are secured with a lyophilized drug product formulation being prepared during the first calendar quarter of 2023, which is expected to be suitable for first-in-human clinical trials.